ImgBotApp/InternetNL/faqs/report/subtest/warning_en.md

-Failed the subtest on a 'should/could have' ⇒ no score on subtest
+Failed the subtest on a 'should/could have' ⇒ no score